Search Results for

 CA signature verify command CASIGVERIFY

 This command verifies the signature of the TSC Issuing CA file.
 Optionally, it also enables verification of the signature of either a signed platform attribute certificate or a signed Direct Platform Data File using the public key of the TSC Issuing CA certificate.
-The TSC Issuing CA file is specified by the –ca file option.
-The signed platform attribute certificate or signed Direct Platform Data File can be specified by the –in option.
+The TSC Issuing CA file is specified by the –ca file option .
+The platform attribute certificate or signed Direct Platform Data File can be specified by the –in or the –in .
 The CASIGVERIFY command will only verify one file at a time.

 Graphic showing the output from the CASIGVERIFY option.